Competitor conquesting: How to target competitors’ customers (Updated 2023)By Patrick Liddy

 The more informed campaign Casey mentioned has only just launched.
 However, it has already generated over $25,000 in revenue from just a $250 investment thus far!

-Not every competitor Adwords campaign will result in off the charts ROI like this one, but we can clearly see the potential of this tactic to drive new business!
+Not every competitor Google Ads campaign will result in off-the-charts ROI like this one, but we can clearly see the potential of this tactic to drive new business!

 Facebook is an excellent channel to try due to the ad platform’s outstanding targeting abilities.

-One of the best ways to target your competitors' customers with Facebook ads is to create an ad specifically for your competitor's fan base by targeting their audience.
+One of the best ways to target your competitors' customers with Meta Ads (previously Facebook ads) or boosted posts is to create an ad specifically for your competitor's fan base by targeting their audience.
 This will work best if you do your research on the posts that your competitor's audience likes best, then deliver them something better with your ad.

 While Facebook doesn’t specifically allow you to target fans of your competitors’ pages, they do make it easy to target large competitors and people with similar interests.
 All you need to do is enter the name of your competitor's fan page in the "interests" section.